helah20/mobile-price-classification/README.md

 -  [StackingClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.StackingClassifier.html)

-# The Process
+# The Process of work :
 #### 1. Exploratory Data Analysis
 -	find if there is duplicated and null value and clean it.
 -	visualize data and check if there is outlier.

 ###### the dataset is clear from null and duplicated values and the outlier  looking normal